Non-comoving Cold Dark Matter in a $\Lambda$CDM background: Non-comoving CDM

+where $v^a$ becomes the peculiar velocity field of CDM associated with $\hat u^a$ with respect to the CMB frame of a $\Lambda$CDM background associated with $u^a$.
+From \eqref{eq:rhogen}--\eqref{eq:pigen} in Appendix \ref{sec:Impf} this non--comoving dust energy--momentum tensor referred to $u^a$ takes the form \eqref{eq:Tab} with

-with $\rho$ and $q^a$ linear with respect to $v^a$ but isotropic and anisotropic pressures quadratic in $v^a$.
-However, observed and inferred peculiar velocities of large scale structures with respect to the CMB frame are clearly non-relativistic, thus it is well justified to keep only terms that first order in $v^a$ in \eqref{noncomdust1}--\eqref{noncomdust2}.
-This leads to the following energy-momentum tensor in the comoving frame
+with $\rho,\,q^a$ linear and $p,\,\pi^{ab}$ quadratic in $v^a$.
+However, observed and inferred peculiar velocities of large scale structures with respect to the CMB frame are clearly non-relativistic, thus it is well justified to keep only terms that are first order in $v^a$, so that $\gamma\sim 1+O(v^2),\,p\sim O(v^2)$ and $\pi_{ab}\sim O(v^2)$, leading (up to first order in $v^a$) to the energy--momentum tensor